crdx/mission/README.md

 ### Exec

-Exec tasks are executable scripts or binaries named `run` located within a directory named after the task slug in the `tasks` directory in the working directory.
-For example, a task named `mail` would be resolved to the executable found at `tasks/mail/run`.
+Exec tasks are executable scripts or binaries named `run` located within a directory named after the task slug in the `tasks` storage directory.
+For example, a task named `mail` would be resolved to the executable found at `$TASKS_DIR/mail/run`.

 ### Built in